HOW IT WORKS

 MYTH: Students who attend online schools lack socialization and social skills.

-FACT: Students at Kansas Virtual Academy will have the opportunity to participate in many academic and social outings.
-These outings may include trips to museums, skate parks, zoos, and other community destinations.
-We also encourage students to participate in clubs.
+FACT: Students at Kansas Virtual Academy (KSVA) can participate in academic and social outings.
+In the past, these outings and activities have included trips to museums, skate parks, zoos, etc.

 MYTH: Students spend all day staring at a computer.

 FACT: While attendance, planning, and assessment are all recorded online, students are involved in activities offline as well, including using textbooks, art supplies, science materials, etc. As students move through the curriculum each year, more of their instruction is delivered online.

 MYTH: Attending KSVA is a part-time job.